-In particular, because of the Department's broad range of responsibilities, particularly as regards the allocation and expenditure of resources, there is huge scope for human rights standards and equality of opportunity to be integrated into its work.
-In this context it is relevant to note that policy-making that places equality and human rights at the centre of decisions concerning public expenditure and income can reduce inequalities and protect the socio-economic rights of vulnerable and marginalised groups.
-The Department also has an important role to play in terms of ensuring compliance with the State's obligation to maximise available resources and to progressively realise economic and social rights.
+In particular, because of the Department's broad range of responsibilities, particularly as regards tax, financial and budgetary policy, there is huge scope for human rights standards and equality of opportunity to be integrated into its work.
+In this context it is relevant to note that policy-making which places equality and human rights at the centre of decisions concerning budgets and tax can play a hugely significant role in reducing inequalities and protecting the socio-economic rights of vulnerable and marginalised groups.
+The Department also has an important role to play in terms of ensuring compliance with the State's obligation to maximise available resources to realise economic and social rights.

-Section 42 requires certain steps to be taken.
-While every public body, as a matter of law, must comply with relevant human rights and equality standards in decision making, the public duty is focused on the processes put in place to reach a particular decision and whether there was meaningful consideration of the human rights and equality implications of the decision taken.
+Section 42 requires certain steps to be taken.1 While every public body, as a matter of law, must comply with relevant human rights and equality standards in decision making, the public duty is focused on the processes put in place to reach a particular decision and whether there was meaningful consideration of the human rights and equality implications of the decision taken.